ezand/chirpstack-addon-repository/gateway-bridge/README.md

 ![Supports aarch64 Architecture][aarch64-shield] ![Supports amd64 Architecture][amd64-shield] ![Supports armhf Architecture][armhf-shield] ![Supports armv7 Architecture][armv7-shield] ![Supports i386 Architecture][i386-shield]

 This add-on provides a Chirpstack Gateway Bridge for your network.
+The Gateway Bridge may also be installed [directly on the gateway][gateway-bridge-gateway] instead of using this add-on.
+Be sure to check out the [deployment strategies][gateway-bridge-deployment] before you consider that option.

 [ChirpStack Gateway Bridge][gateway-bridge] is a service which converts LoRa® Packet Forwarder protocols into a ChirpStack Network Server [common data-format][common-data-format] (JSON and Protobuf).
 This component is part of the ChirpStack open-source LoRaWAN® Network Server stack.